Azure/azure-sdk-for-python/sdk/purview/azure-purview-sharing/README.md

 ### List Share Resources

-A list of share resources can be retrieved to view all resources within an account where sharing activities have taken place.
+**NEW** A list of share resources can be retrieved to view all resources within an account where sharing activities have taken place.

 ```python Snippet:list_a_share_resource
 <placeholder for code sample>